tacaswell/tacaswell.github.io/content/pages/about.md

 Authors: Thomas A Caswell
 Status: published

+Thomas A Caswell (he/him)

-I am a soft-condensed matter physicist by training, but now work as a Research Software Engineer to enable scientist to use computers to do science via open source software.
+I am a soft-condensed matter physicist by training, but now work as a Research Software Engineer to enable scientist who use computers to do science via open source software.

 I am a [Computational Scientist at NSLS-II](https://www.bnl.gov/staff/tcaswell), the current Project Lead of